-10. Within the context of the above overarching principle, the Authority recognises that the corporate service provider holding an unlimited licence serves in the role of gatekeeper as well as being in the business of serving the interests of their clients.
+11. Within the context of the above overarching principle, the Authority recognises that the corporate service provider holding an unlimited licence serves in the role of Gatekeeper as well as being in the business of serving the interests of their clients.
 Gatekeepers serve the broader interests of the public and are instrumental in promoting the jurisdiction.
-The gatekeeper's ability to act independently and objectively is paramount in ensuring that it will carry on its corporate service provider activities in a manner that will not bring the reputation of Bermuda as a first-class international financial centre into disrepute.
+The Gatekeeper's ability to act independently and objectively is paramount in ensuring that it will carry on its corporate service provider activities in a manner that will satisfy the responsibility to not bring the reputation of Bermuda as a first-class international financial centre into disrepute.